San Lorenzo Island (Peru): Colonial period

+Republican era

+In 1835, English naturalist Charles Darwin explored the island during the voyage of the HMS Beagle, observing its geology and nature.

-In 1866, in republican times, the Spanish Armada retreated to San Lorenzo after their defeat by Peruvian forces in the Battle of Callao, on 2 May.
-There the Spanish repaired their ships and buried their dead before leaving the Peruvian coast.
+During the Chincha Islands War in 1866, the Spanish Navy retreated to San Lorenzo after the Battle of Callao on 2 May.
+Spanish forces used the island to repair their ships and bury their dead before withdrawing from the Peruvian coast.